gshlok/portfolio/README.md

 A responsive personal portfolio website built using just **HTML** and **CSS**, showcasing who I am, my education, skills, and contact information — all with a personal touch of style.

+Also includes an AI chatbot which can answer relevant questions.
 ---

 ## 📌 Sections